Spencer-Sch/Calculator_2.0/README.md

 - Succeeded in completing the transfer of logic from 'equals' while using TDD.
 All tests are passing successfully.

 - removed previousOperator field from global state object because it is not used.

+Update #2

+- Replaced each occurance of 'curState.propertyName' in all logic files with constants